-The MPLS-TP layer network may be deployed recursively to provide an MPLS-TP hierarchy implemented as a label stack as per [IETF tp-fw].
+The MPLS-TP layer network may be deployed recursively to provide an MPLS-TP hierarchy implemented as a label stack as per [IETF RFC 5921].
 In this Recommendation, this is described by the use of sub-layering as defined in clause 8.1 of [ITU-T G.8110].
-PWs in MPLS-TP can only be carried over MPLS-TP LSPs.